sepsis-omics/tutorials/docs/dna/qualitycontrol/trimmomatic.md

 ## Examine output

+Trimmomatic should produce 2 pairs files (1 left and 1 right hand end) and 1 or 2 single “orphaned reads” files.

+The output files are the ones you should use for assembly.

 There are four output files, still in FASTQ format:

 - R1 reads that have a pair in the R2 file